Top 10 Writing Tips (Ever)

 9. Avoid redundant words and phrases

 Don’t use words like “very” or phrases like “at this moment in time” unless absolutely necessary.
-(Even then, don’t do it.)
+(Even then, don’t.)

 Ditch all redundant words and phrases from your writing.
 Your reader/client/editor will thank you for it.